learningequality/kolibri-docs/docs/install/raspberry_pi.rst

 Manual setup
 ============

 It is not necessary to use the custom OS image.
-If you already have a running Raspberry Pi set up and want to install Kolibri, or if you prefer to set up manually from an official Pi image, please refer to our :ref:`Raspberry Pi Tutorial for Kolibri <rpi_manual>`.
+If you already have a running Raspberry Pi set up and want to install Kolibri, or if you prefer to set up manually from an official Pi image, the installation of the ``kolibri-server`` package is recommended.
+The documentation of the :ref:`configuration is described here <kolibri_server_package>`.
+More complex configurations will require of Linux Sysop skills.